White House concerned about Missouri’s increase of COVID-19 cases

-JEFFERSON CITY, MO. — Less than 24 hours after Gov. Parson won the Republican primary election for governor, he was back briefing Missourians Wednesday on the state’s fight against COVID-19 and schools reopening.
+JEFFERSON CITY, Mo. – Less than 24 hours after Governor Mike Parson won the Republican primary election for governor, he was back briefing Missourians on the state’s fight against COVID-19 and schools reopening.

-Recently the governor toured school across the state asking administrators if they have a plan to reopen in the fall.
+The governor recently toured schools across the state, asking administrators if they have a plan to reopen in the fall.

 “We talked through their different needs and challenges and it was encouraging to hear about their plans to safely resume teaching whether that be in-person classes, virtual learning or a combination of both,” Parson said.

-Director of the Missouri Department of Health and Senior Services Dr. Randall Williams said the state is discussing a plan if a student or teacher test positive.
+Dr. Randall Williams, director of the Missouri Department of Health and Senior Services, said the state is discussing a plan if a student or teacher tests positive.

 “It’s vital that as soon as the student is identified that the student either self reports or the school becomes aware of that and that needs to be done in a very time sensitive way,” Williams said.

-Parson said the state’s backlog of 7,000 COVID test was eliminated last week.
+Parson said the state’s backlog of 7,000 COVID tests was eliminated last week.

 Missouri is on the radar in Washington D.C. for their increase in coronavirus cases.